This story was first published on October 16, 2020.

 Decades of Disappointment

-Powell has been working 35 years to restore the American Chestnut, most of that at the State University of New York in Syracuse, where he is director of the American Chestnut Research & Restoration Project.
+Powell has been working for 35 years to restore the American Chestnut, most of that at the State University of New York College of Environmental Science and Forestry in Syracuse, where he is director of the American Chestnut Research & Restoration Project.

 People have been trying for much longer to make a hybrid Chestnut that is resistant to the blight.